Ed94/VEFontCache-Odin/scripts/Readme.md

 Some dependencies are cloned directly into a created thirdparty directory.

-[harfbuzz](https://github.com/Ed94/odin_harfbuzz) is configured to pull & build the C++ library, it will use the MSVC toolchain (you can change it to use meson instead of preferred).
+[harfbuzz](https://github.com/Ed94/odin_harfbuzz) is configured to pull & build the C++ library, it will use the gcc toolchain (you can change it to use meson instead of preferred).

+* On MacOS, harbuzz imports through system:harfbuzz instead as there is an issue with importing via relative directories.
+  * Use for example `brew install harfbuzz`

-[freetype](https://github.com/Ed94/odin-freetype) package does not come with linux binaries.
+[freetype](https://github.com/Ed94/odin-freetype) package does not come with binaries (uses "system:" instead)
-[sokol](https://github.com/floooh/sokol) built using `build_sokol_library.ps`.
+[sokol](https://github.com/floooh/sokol) built using `build_sokol_library.sh`.
-[sokol-tools](https://github.com/floooh/sokol-tools) used by `compile_sokol_shaders.ps1` to compile the glsl files into odin files for the sokol backend.
+[sokol-tools](https://github.com/floooh/sokol-tools) used by `compile_sokol_shaders.sh` to compile the glsl files into odin files for the sokol backend.

 Caveats: